Sodium Thiosulfate Injection

 In adult and pediatric patients with known anemia, it is recommended that the dosage of sodium nitrite should be reduced proportionately to the hemoglobin concentration.

-All parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
+Visually inspect all parenteral drug products for particulate matter and discoloration prior to administration.

 Patients should be monitored for at least 24-48 hours after Sodium Thiosulfate Injection administration for adequacy of oxygenation and perfusion and for recurrent signs and symptoms of cyanide toxicity.
-When possible, hemoglobin/hematocrit should be obtained when treatment is initiated.
+When possible, obtain hemoglobin/hematocrit when treatment is initiated.
 Measurements of oxygen saturation using standard pulse oximetry and calculated oxygen saturation values based on measured PO2 are unreliable in the presence of methemoglobinemia.

 Chemical incompatibility has been reported between Sodium Thiosulfate Injection and hydroxocobalamin and these drugs should not be administered simultaneously through the same IV line.
 No chemical incompatibility has been reported between sodium thiosulfate and sodium nitrite, when administered sequentially through the same IV line as described in Dosage and Administration.